Gradient Inversion Attack on Graph Neural Networks: Introduction

 \section{Introduction}

-Federated Learning \cite{fed} is a distributed learning paradigm that has gained increasing attention.
-Various organizations in healthcare rely on federated learning to train models while also keeping user data private.
+Federated Learning \citep{fed} is a distributed learning paradigm that has gained increasing attention.
 Gradient averaging is a widely used mechanism in federated learning, where clients send the gradients of the models instead of the actual private data to a central server.
 The server then updates the model by taking the average gradient over all the clients.
-The computation is executed independently on each client and synchronized via exchanging gradients between the server~\cite{li2014scaling,iandola2016firecaffe} and the clients~\cite{patarasuk2009ring_all_reduce}.
-It enables the training of a global model using data distributed at multiple sources without the need to send them to a central location.
-This scheme is widely used when the training set is large and/or contains private information ~\cite{jochems2016distributed,google2016federated}.
-For example, multiple hospitals train a model jointly without sharing their patients' medical records~\cite{jochems2017developing,mcmahan2016communication}.
+The computation is executed independently on each client and synchronized via exchanging gradients between the server \citep{li2014scaling,iandola2016firecaffe} and the clients \citep{patarasuk2009ring_all_reduce}.
+Various organizations and mobile devices in healthcare rely on federated learning to train models while also keeping user data private.
+For example, multiple hospitals train a model jointly without sharing their patients' medical records \citep{jochems2017developing,mcmahan2016communication}.

-{Recently, several efforts have demonstrated that gradients can leak input data through gradient inversion attacks. ~\cite{jeon2021gradient, dlg,inverting,zhao2020idlg,yin2021,zhu2020r, jin2021cafe} successfully reconstruct the users' private image data leveraging the gradients.
-Specifically,~\cite{idlg} proposes that the ground truth labels can be directly inferred from the gradients.
-Consequently, ensuing works improve the attack techniques on large batches of user data~\cite{yin2021,robbing}.
-A few recent works study recovering text data in federated learning.
-To facilitate the text recovery, ~\cite{boenisch2021curious,fowl2022decepticons} recover text data using a strong threat model in which the server is malicious and is able to manipulate the training model's weights, while \cite{gupta2022recovering} studies the feasibility of recovering text from large batch sizes by leveraging the memorization capability of Language Models during federated learning.
-It can be seen that the majority of the works are based on either image or text data. }
+Recently, several efforts have demonstrated that gradients, accessible to an honest-but-curious (HBC) server, can be exploited via gradient inversion attacks to reconstruct the original input data.
+By leveraging the gradients, \citet{jeon2021gradient, dlg,inverting,zhao2020idlg,yin2021,zhu2020r, jin2021cafe} successfully reconstruct the users' private image data and \citet{boenisch2021curious,fowl2022decepticons} reconstruct users' text data.
+Gradient inversion attacks have demonstrated the privacy vulnerabilities of standard federated learning.